When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 You can purchase the DreamWear Full Face CPAP Mask from many online retailers.
 You may also be able to find this mask at brick-and-mortar medical device stores.
 Keep in mind that purchasing PAP therapy devices and masks requires a prescription.

-Shoppers in the contiguous U.S. who get their mask or other CPAP accessories from Singular Sleep qualify for free shipping if they spend $99 or more.
+Shoppers in the contiguous U.S. who get their mask or other CPAP accessories from The Sleep Doctor qualify for free shipping if they spend $99 or more.
 Customers in Alaska, Hawaii, Puerto Rico, Guam, and the Virgin Islands are subject to shipping fees.

-Singular Sleep doesn’t offer sleep trials for CPAP products, including masks.
+The Sleep Doctor doesn’t offer sleep trials for CPAP products, including masks.
 The company offers 30-day returns for unopened items and provides full refunds less a 15% restocking fee.
 Return shipping fees are not covered.

 Policies from other retailers may vary.